oscimp/amaranth_twstft/Doc/3_Carrier_Generation.md

 	]
 ```

 - If the FPGA isn't fast enough at first but contains an internal PLL or MMCM, we can use it to define a new clocksignal that our sync domain will use.
-This way, we would just need to choose a clock frequency that is fast enough to allow us to relate to the first solution AND that is slow enough to let the FPGA time to complete each calculation on every clock cycle (we won't talk about this subject anymore as it is a quite advanced FPGA programming topic but if you want to learn more anyway, __Steve Kilts__ "Advanced FPGA Design Architecture, Implementation, and Optimization" is a very good guide to solve this kind of issues).
+This way, we would just need to choose a clock frequency that is fast enough to allow us to relate to the first solution AND that is slow enough to let the FPGA time to complete each calculation on every clock cycle (we won't talk about this subject anymore as it is a quite advanced FPGA programming topic but if you want to learn more anyway, __Steve Kilts__ _Advanced FPGA Design Architecture, Implementation, and Optimization_ is a very good guide to solve this kind of issues).
 In our case, we are working with a _ZedBoard - Zynq SoC Development Board_ so the implementation described underneath can (and probably will) change if you are using a different board.

 ```python
 # Here we are working with a 20MHz default clock frequency